-As we have seen in the previous section, the RCU performs the configuration and readout of the FECs via the ALTRO bus.
+As we have seen in the previous paragraph, the RCU performs the configuration and readout of the FECs via the ALTRO bus.
 However, the FEC contains a circuit, named Board Controller (BC), implemented in a FPGA, which provides the RCU with an independent access to the FEC via a serial bus, the Front-end Control Bus.
 This secondary access is used to configure the FECs power state and monitor their power supplies, temperature, and the data flow.
 Physically, the serial bus is implemented in GTL technology as part of the ALTRO backplane.

-The FCB makes use of a protocol similar to the I^2C^{\otimes} .
-The main differences consist in: 1) the use of two separate unidirectional data lines instead a single bidirectional one (SDA); 2) the data bandwidth is of 5Mbit/s instead of the 3.4Mbit/s (I2C[®] Ver.
+The FCB makes use of a protocol similar to the I2C[®].
+The main differences consist in: 1) the use of two separate unidirectional data lines instead a single bidirectional one (SDA); 2) the data bandwidth is of 2.1Mbit/s instead of the 3.4Mbit/s (I2C[®] Ver.
 2.1 Hs-mode); 3) an additional interrupt line.
 The FCB begins a transaction by establishing a start condition (high to low transition of the SDA line while SCL remains high) and finishes with a stop condition (low to high transition of the SDA line while SCL remains high) (fig.4).
-Every transaction between the FCB master (RCU) and the slave (BC) requires the following sequence: start condition (1 clock cycle), eight bits containing the FEC's hardware address and the definition of the write or read cycle, eight bits with the address of the BC internal register, 16 bits with the value of the addressed registers and a stop condition (1 clock cycle).
-Data bytes are synchronously transferred in nine clock cycles, eight cycles for the data bits plus one for the acknowledge information sent back from the target unit.

-Figure 4: Front-end Control Bus protocol.
-The standard I^2C^{\otimes} SDA line is split in 2 unidirectional lines: SDA_in from the RCU to the FECs and SDA_out in the opposite direction.
+Fig. 4.
+Front-end Control Bus protocol.
+The standard I2C® SDA line is split in 2 unidirectional lines: SDA_in from the RCU to the FECs and SDA_out in the opposite direction.